 There is covered walkway from the airport to the Alilaguna waterbus station on the departure level of the airport.

 We advise you to book a hotel on the Lido island, close to the conference center.
-Soon you will find many hotel options on this website, offering a range of hotels at special IUS2022 rates.
+You will find many hotel options on the Accommodation section of this website, offering a range of hotels at special IUS 2022 rates.

 Alternatively, book a hotel in Venice, but note that a 30-minute trip will be necessary to reach the Conference Center.
 We warmly suggest not to book on the mainland.